mdalzell/mattdalzell.com/src/content/blog.md

-These blog posts are my own ill-conceived musings as a software engineer and do not represent the views of any employer or client, past or present.
+This blog contains my own ill-conceived musings as a software engineer and do not represent the views of any employer or client, past or present.

 All content here is written strictly by myself without the assistance of AI tooling.